kennyjhcheng/Pandemic-Hero/README.md

 # Key Features
-- Learn about covid and covid vaccines.
+- Learn about COVID-19 and COVID-19 vaccines.
 - Clear instructions on every level to enhance learning.
 - Beautiful UI that pleases the player and dark theme which is easy on the eyes.
 - Small story to motivate players to keep playing till the end.
-- Reccomendation system that will recommend players articles on covid 19 to motivate learning even outside the game.
+- Recommendation system that will recommend players articles on COVID-19 to motivate learning even outside the game.

 # Future Scope
 - Better our recommendation system and have better score on predicting the user.